ThomasDevosInforma/informa_python_scripts/README.md

 .\informa\Scripts\activate
 ```
 ## scrip_1.py
-This script is about exporting aggregated Eloqua email activities using Eloqua odata (Reporting) API.
+This script is about exporting aggregated Eloqua email activities using Eloqua odata (Reporting) API, extract data from Treasure data, compare both datasets and generate a report that can be used by business.

 **To run the script, use the below command line:**
 ```console